ralph-groupscholar/groupscholar-eligibility-oracle/README.md

 ## Tech
 - Java (standard library)
+- PostgreSQL (optional analytics logging)
 - Shell script wrapper

 ## Project notes
 Store new rules in `data/` and keep outputs in `reports/` for consistency.
+The Postgres JDBC driver lives in `lib/`.